ENEC 259: Coral Reef Ecology and Management

 This is a one-hour class that is a combination of lecture, reading of primary material and experiential learning.
 The course will explore key physical and chemical characteristics of the coral reef environment, topics in coral reef ecology, and strategies available for protecting and managing the reef environment.
 The course will also familiarize students with the identification of the principal corals and fishes found in the Caribbean.

 Starting in the Spring of 2013, the students began to put together a comprehensive Wiki-based resource about coral reefs at coraldigest.org.
-It is a work in progress, but eventually will be the class textbook.
+It is a work in progress, but is now used as the class textbook.
 It is also our hope that the general public will find it to be a useful resource.

 The Institute for the Environment (IE) places a strong emphasis on field-based learning.
 We run a number of semester-long field site programs, so this is intended at one level to be an introduction to field based learning and we hope students will consider engaging in further such experiences in the future.